ika-rwth-aachen/perception_interfaces/README.md

 ## Access functions

 Working with hierarchical ROS messages, especially in C++, can be challenging sometimes due to the many nested subfields and certain requirements posed at how fields should be filled.
-For this reason, with [perception_msgs_utils](perception_msgs_utils), we provide a ROS package with access functions defined in C++ header files as well as python equivalents.
+For this reason, with [perception_msgs_utils](perception_msgs_utils), we provide a ROS package with access functions defined in C++ header files as well as Python equivalents.
 These enable developers to read and write fields of the perception_msgs more easily.

 A list of all access functions can be found in [convenience_state_getters.h](perception_msgs_utils/include/perception_msgs_utils/impl/convenience_state_getters.h) and [convenience_state_setters.h](perception_msgs_utils/include/perception_msgs_utils/impl/convenience_state_setters.h).